rjohnsen/hhc-2024/content/act3/elf-frostbit-deactivate.md

 ### Overview of keywords allowed or blocked

-It appears that certain keywords are blocked, trying to map them out ( according to https://docs.arangodb.com/stable/aql/fundamentals/syntax/ ):
+It appears that certain keywords are blocked, trying to map them out based on this resource: https://docs.arangodb.com/stable/aql/fundamentals/syntax/:

 | Keyword               | Description                                                                 |
 | --------------------- | --------------------------------------------------------------------------- |